js07/pd-convert-actions/README.md

-  --createLabel            Generate labels for component props without labels --[no-]toEsm             Convert generated component to ESM (default: Yes) --appPlaceholder         App name slug to use if legacy code is authless
+  --createLabel            Generate labels for component props without labels --[no-]toEsm             Convert generated component to ESM (default: Yes) --appPlaceholder         App name slug to use if legacy code is authless --addPlaceholderAppProp  Add an appPlaceholder app prop if no apps are found
 ```

 ## Lib